Tie Dye Instructions

 Step 5: Prepare Urea Water for dyes

-The recipe for Urea Water is ¾ cup urea for every 1 quart of warm water.
-Optionally, you can include 2 teaspoons of Ludigol and 1 teaspoon of Water Softener.
-This Urea Water will be used to mix dye powders with to make your liquid dye colors.
-If you do not have Urea, or either of the optional chemicals, mix the dye powders with plain warm water.
+Urea Water is used to mix dye powders with to make your liquid dye colors.
+Ludigol & Water Softener are both optional ingredients in Urea water.
+The complete recipe for Urea Water is ¾ cup urea, 2 teaspoons Ludigol and 1 teaspoon Water Softener for every 1 quart of warm water.
+If you do not have Urea, or either of the other chemicals, mix the dye powders with plain warm water.
 Expand recipe as needed.

 Step 6: Mix dye colors